VinayMayavanshi13/CatalogueOfThings/README.md

 - [ ]  The Happiest man on Earth - Eddie Jaku
 - [ ]  Chatter - Ethan Kross
 - [ ]  Snow Leopard - Nicolas Cole
-- [ ]  The Principal Upanishads by S. Radhakrishnan - This book is an excellent introduction to the Upanishads, which are some of the most important texts in Indian philosophy.
+- [ ]  The Principal Upanishads - S. Radhakrishnan - This book is an excellent introduction to the Upanishads, which are some of the most important texts in Indian philosophy.
-- [ ]  "The Bhagavad Gita" translated by Eknath Easwaran - The Bhagavad Gita is one of the most famous and influential texts in Indian philosophy.
+- [ ]  "The Bhagavad Gita" translated - Eknath Easwaran - The Bhagavad Gita is one of the most famous and influential texts in Indian philosophy.
 This translation is highly regarded for its clarity and accessibility.
-- [ ]  "The Collected Works of Ramana Maharshi" edited by Arthur Osborne - Ramana Maharshi is one of the most influential Indian philosophers of the modern era.
+- [ ]  "The Collected Works of Ramana Maharshi" edited - Arthur Osborne - Ramana Maharshi is one of the most influential Indian philosophers of the modern era.
 This collection of his works is a great introduction to his teachings.
-- [ ]  "The Heart of Hinduism" by Stephen Knapp - This book provides a comprehensive overview of Hindu philosophy and spirituality, including its history, beliefs, and practices.
+- [ ]  "The Heart of Hinduism" - Stephen Knapp - This book provides a comprehensive overview of Hindu philosophy and spirituality, including its history, beliefs, and practices.
-- [ ]  "The Foundations of Indian Philosophy" by A. C. Das - This book provides an overview of the major schools of Indian philosophy, including Vedanta, Yoga, Buddhism, and Jainism.
+- [ ]  "The Foundations of Indian Philosophy" - A. C. Das - This book provides an overview of the major schools of Indian philosophy, including Vedanta, Yoga, Buddhism, and Jainism.
 - [ ]  Food Rules - Michael Pollan
 - [ ]  Entangled Life - Merlin Sheldrake
 - [ ]  The Mind is Flat - Nick Chater
-- [ ]  Money : Master The Game by Tony Robbins
+- [ ]  Money : Master The Game - Tony Robbins
 - [ ]  The Barefoot Investor - Scott Pape
 - [ ]  The little book that beats the market - Joel Greenblatt
 - [ ]  The Total Money Makeover - Dave Ramsay